Protecting the welfare of wombats across australia

 She first fell for wombats as a 12 year old when, before any wildlife rehabilitation groups had formed, and before wildlife formulas existed, her mother cared for orphaned Bare-nosed Wombat, Red-necked Wallaby, Swamp Wallaby, Red Kangaroo, Eastern and Western Grey Kangaroo, Wallaroo, Brushtail and Ringtail Possum, and Long-nosed Bandicoot on a small property west of Wollongong, NSW.
 Luckily there were some local vets interested in wildlife at the time.

-She’s very interested in wombat food plants, in creating stimulating environments for in-care wombats and providing the best possible supported release when they are ready to take on their future wild world.
+As well as now supporting members of the public to effectively and safely treat wild wombats with mange, she’s very interested in wombat food plants, in creating stimulating environments for in-care wombats and providing the best possible supported release when they are ready to take on their future wild world.

 Shirley Lack